Part II: Darren’s Story

 Deciding he’d had enough of a nap, Darren sat up, rubbed life back into his legs, stretched, and, surveying the terrain around him, decided on the woods that invited from behind the wine cellar.
-He put the picnic stuff in the truck but left it unlocked in case Katelyn came back before he did.
+He put the picnic stuff in the truck, leaving it unlocked in case Katelyn came back before he did.
 When he got to the cellar steps, he peered down and listened carefully.
-He couldn’t see Katelyn or hear anything.
+He couldn’t see her or hear anything.
 He hoped she was okay.
-Of course she was.
+Of course, she was.
 She would have called.
 Pulling his phone out, he saw she’d tested hers when she first went down.
-And, they’d both charged their phones on the way there.
+Anyway, they’d both charged their phones on the way there.
 He started into the trees.
-They reminded him of a small woods near his house that he and his dad visited often on Saturday afternoons when he was a kid.
+They reminded him of woods near his house that he and his dad visited often when he was a kid.
 He remembered those trips fondly.
 Just him and his dad hanging out together.
 His dad teaching him things guys need to know.
 He didn’t know as a kid that was what his dad was doing.
 He appreciated it now.
-He’d do the same thing if he was ever a dad.
 Looking around, he noticed this forest seemed much bigger and more densely grown than the friendly little woods from his childhood.
-It was mostly pine trees, but berry bushes grew haphazardly in bright spots as did tiny, white wildflowers.
+It was almost all pine trees, but berry bushes grew haphazardly in bright spots as did tiny, white wildflowers.
+For a woods, it was acceptable.
 Darren hadn’t walked long until he realized he didn’t know where he was.
 The trees all looked the same.
 That was stupid.
 He should have marked the way he came in.
-He turned his phone on and checked his “find my car” app.
-Good, he could navigate from it if he had to.
-For now, he decided to just explore a bit more, but maybe back towards where he thought his truck was.
+He turned his phone on and checked his find-your-car app.
+Working, he could navigate from it if he had to.
+For now, he decided to just explore, but back towards where he thought his truck was.

 He wandered for what felt like hours.
 It was trees, trees, and more trees.
 He was tired of it all and wanted to go back.
 He tried Katelyn.
 She didn’t pick up.
-Her cheery greeting, which usually made him happy, just annoyed him.
-He turned on the find-car app and followed it back to an outcropping over a steep descent through pine trees.
+Her cheery greeting, which usually made him happy, annoyed him.
+He turned on the app and followed it back to an outcropping over a steep descent through pine trees.
 What the?!?
-He reset it, but the app stubbornly refused to take him to his truck.
+He reset it, but it stubbornly refused to take him to his truck.
 Great!
 Now what?
 He looked up at the sun but couldn’t remember where it had been when he started into the woods.
-He looked at his phone again, this time for the time; 2:13.
-So; he’d only been walking half an hour at most.
+He looked at his phone again: 2:13.
+He’d only been walking half an hour at most.

 He sat on a rock to get his bearings.
-Everything looked the same: trees, shrubs, a bit of an open space, more trees, more shrubs, a few tiny flowers.
+Everything looked the same: trees, shrubs, an open space, more trees, more shrubs, a few tiny flowers.
 He sighed and frowned.
 He pulled his sun glasses down and looked around.
 No better.
 He stuck them back on top of his head.
 Hearing a rustling, he looked down towards his feet.
 A chipmunk was foraging near him.
-He observed its precise movements and tiny paws, its double-striped fur and quick, intelligent eyes.
+He observed its movements and tiny paws, its double-striped fur and intelligent eyes.
 He must have moved though he’d tried to remain still.
 The chipmunk bolted, zigzagging into the underbrush.
-Darren felt let down and stared dejectedly its direction.
+Darren felt let down and stared sadly its direction.
 It took him a few seconds, but he finally saw a trail of sorts through the underbrush.
-He wondered if he’d made it on his way in but thought, might as well follow it; at the very least, maybe the app will work better from a different location.
+He wondered if he’d made it on his way in but thought, might as well follow it.
+At the very least, maybe the app will work better from a different location.

 It completely covered the front and sides of the man’s head from the eyes and nose down but with a cutout for the mouth.
-He could clearly see an ordinary looking mouth, but it shouldn’t be surrounded with a mask.
+Darren could clearly see an ordinary looking mouth, but it shouldn’t be surrounded with a mask.
 It just shouldn’t.
 There was something very unnatural about that.
-It made him feel queasy and want to cry.
-And then he did.
+It made him feel queasy and want to cry, and then he did.
 He started crying and couldn’t stop.
 He rolled onto his side and sobbed in wrenching, anguished bursts.
 He wanted to stop but couldn’t stop.
-His eyes hurt and his head had started to throb.
-His stomach hurt from trying to contain himself.
-But still he couldn’t stop.
+His eyes hurt, and his head started to throb.
+His stomach hurt from trying to contain himself, but still he couldn’t stop.
 He couldn’t even tell what were his tears and what was rain.
-And he was now getting soaked for the rain had switched directions and was blowing in.
+He was now getting soaked for the rain had switched directions and was blowing in.
 Why did something so ordinary, a silly puddle picture, affect him so?
 He didn’t know.
 He wanted it all to go away.
 He wanted to go back to, to where?
 To where Katelyn said, “Let’s go to Helmsley,” and this time he’d say, “No, I don’t want to,” but he did want to.
 He could barely admit that to himself, but he knew it at some deep level even though he didn’t know why.
-And as the rain soaked him, he began to relax and shiver again but from the damp and cold.
+As the rain soaked him, he began to relax and shiver again but from the damp and cold.
 The boulder now felt clammy.
 He’d left his sweatshirt in the truck.
-Didn’t matter.
-It would have gotten wet, too, and that would have just made him colder.
+It didn’t matter.
+It would have gotten wet, too, and would have just made him colder.

-It was ankle deep in the middle.
-Darren hadn’t expected that.
+It was ankle deep in the middle. he hadn’t expected that.
 Water poured into his shoes, but he stood and waited.
 Whatever it was he was waiting for, he wanted badly, very, very badly.
 He now wanted to cry, but he was cried out.
 The only wetness was from the rain.
 He tilted his head back and let the rain be his tears.
-He felt the masked face surrounding the soles of his feet along with the water.
-Then he felt a warmth spread throughout his body from the soles of his feet upwards and from the crown of his head down until the warmth met at his navel.
-And then he knew.
+He felt the masked face surround the soles of his feet along with the water.
+Then, he felt a warmth spread throughout his body from the soles of his feet upwards and from the crown of his head down until the warmth met at his navel, and then he knew.
 The face was his.
 He felt his life.
 He felt all life.
-Then he felt something leave.
+Then, he felt something leave.
 All the hurts from his past and present washed out of him to be replaced with a gentle whisper.
 “What are you saying?
-Please say it again.” he begged.
+Please say it again,” he begged.
 “I can’t hear you.
 I don’t want to lose you.
 How do I keep you?”